Pastromhaug/perandre-starter-kit/README.md

 └── ...
 ```

 `main.js` and `main.test.js` are the entry points for the application and unit testing, respectively.
 Those files and all dependencies are packaged into `bundle.js` and `test.js`, respectively.
-Building and testing is outlined further in Usage.
+Building and testing is outlined further in Usage. vdorbs-starter-kit also uses webpack-dev-server to watch changes to `main.js` and `main.test.js` and serve the directory locally (by default at port 8080).
+Additional details in Usage.

 #### Babel
 [Babel](https://babeljs.io/) compiles ES2015 down to ES5 Javascript, which is currently supported by most browsers. vdorbs-starter-kit also invokes a Babel preset for compiling JSX files, the format used for building React applications.